-3. Build a Calendar
+4. Build a Calendar

-A content calendar is a schedule that shows all the content you intend to publish within a specific time frame (a week, a month, or a year).
+A social media content calendar is a schedule that shows all the content you intend to publish within a specific time frame (a week, a month, or a year).

 The calendar can also help you publish content with the right cadence, helping you post as frequently as needed to keep your target audience engaged.
-Social media content calendars are most effective when they have at least these elements:
+Social media content calendars are most effective when they have these elements:

 You can find social media content calendar templates online or build one from scratch with Excel.

 5. Find Creators (with Cohley!)

 Ideating and creating fresh and engaging content for social media can be daunting, especially if you choose to post daily.
 Fortunately, you can reduce your workload by assigning the job to someone else.

-5. Test Test Test!
+6. Test Test Test!

-Behind every successful social media content development is content testing.
+Behind every successful social media content development process is content testing.
 Testing will verify if a content asset can get the results you want by checking if target audiences can easily find and understand your content.

-The test will also measure how much your audience enjoys your content and how valuable they find it.
+Testing will also measure how much your audience enjoys your content and how valuable they find it.
 If your content checks all the right boxes, it has a better chance of convincing viewers to take your desired actions.

 At Cohley, we help clients save money and achieve content marketing goals faster through continuous content testing and optimization.
 Our proven procedures and tech can test content performance on various social media platforms.
-We then use insights from the test to improve the content to reach, engage, and convert more of the right people.
+We then use insights from the tests to improve the content to reach, engage, and convert more of the right people.

-6. Engage with Your Customers
+7. Engage With Your Customers

 Putting out great content and forgetting about it won’t help you stand out on social media.
 If you really want to stand out, you need to engage with your customers.
 You can do this by replying to your audience in the comments or asking customers for reviews.

 Customers are eager to provide reviews because it makes them feel heard, and more customers prefer doing business with brands that listen to them.
 Besides helping you engage customers, requesting reviews can significantly increase your sales, brand loyalty, and trustworthiness.

+How?
 Positive customer reviews convince consumers to patronize you because they expect to have the same positive experience detailed in the positive reviews.
 According to data gathered by Grin, 85% of people trust online reviews as much as they trust personal recommendations.

-7. Use That Content That Works Everywhere
+8. Use Content That Works Everywhere

-For instance, you can repurpose a short video to display on almost any social media platform, including the top six – Facebook, Twitter, YouTube, TikTok, LinkedIn, and Instagram.
+For instance, you can repurpose a short video to display on almost any platform, including the top six – Facebook, Twitter, YouTube, TikTok, LinkedIn, and Instagram.

-If you can create such posts, you will have a better chance of connecting with your target audience and converting and retaining prospects.
+If you can create such posts, you'll have a better chance of connecting with your target audience and converting and retaining prospects.